mirobotech/BEAPER-Pico/LCD/README.md

 * scroll(xstep, ystep) - scroll the contents of the frame buffer by xstep and ystep

-* bitmap(bitmap, x, y [, index]) - draw a converted bitmap file at x, y, from an optional index (currently only draws bitmaps with size equal to the display size).
-The bitmap image must be converted to a python module using Russ Hughes' [image_converter.py] (https://github.com/russhughes/st7789py_mpy/tree/master/utils) program.
+* bitmap(bitmap, x, y [, index, transparent]) - draw a palette-compressed bitmap file at x, y.
+Supports any size, clipped to the display bounds.
+Optional index selects from a multi-bitmpa module.
+Optional transparent palette index causes those pixels to be skipped, allowing the framebuffer background to shot through.
+Bitmap images must be converted to a python module using Russ Hughes' [image_converter.py] (https://github.com/russhughes/st7789py_mpy/tree/master/utils) program.

+* bitmap_to_buffer(bitmap [, index]) - convert a palette-compressed bitmap module to a raw RGB565 bytearray for fast repeated drawing using blit_buffer().

 ## LCD Text functions